firebase/geofire-js/README.md

 You can find each of these files in the `/dest/` directory of this GitHub repository.
 For debugging purposes, there is also a non-minified `geofire.js` file in the `/dest/` directory.

-You can also download all of these files via Bower [__Note__: geofire is currently not available via bower]:
+You can also download all of these files via Bower [__Note__: geofire is currently not available via Bower]:

 ```bash
 $ bower install rsvp firebase [geofire]